 These extensions allow us to collaborate remotely with our pairs.
-All students learn remote collaboration tools, and online students will use these tools every day.
+All students learn remote collaboration tools, and online students will use these tools every class session.
 We go into detail about how to use these extensions in the lesson Installing and Using Live Share.
 You'll also get practice with these tools in the very first week of class.

 For more details about using Visual Studio Code, take a look at the Visual Studio documentation.

 Text editor: Software designed to write text in a raw format without formatting or styling added.